MA student Quynh Thi Pham on why she chose Sheffield for her MA

 What do you particularly enjoy about your degree?

-I have opportunities to learn from fantastic lecturers and researchers in the field such as Dr. Jane Mulderrig and Dr. Nigel Harwood who always share invaluable knowledge and offer me unconditional support.
+I have opportunities to learn from fantastic lecturers and researchers in the field such as Dr Jane Mulderrig and Professor Nigel Harwood who always share invaluable knowledge and offer me unconditional support.

 Significantly, I strongly believe that the knowledge and skills I have learnt from them are important resources for me to become a competent language teacher.